beginning of content

 How is high blood pressure in pregnancy treated?

-Your doctor or midwife will check your blood pressure regularly.
+Your midwife or doctor will check your blood pressure regularly.
 If you have high blood pressure, you can help manage it by:

-If you already take medicines regularly to control your blood pressure, talk to your doctor about what medicines are safe to take during pregnancy.
+If you took medicines to control your blood pressure before your pregnancy, talk to your doctor about what medicines are safe to take during pregnancy.

-There are medicines your doctor can prescribe to reduce your chance of developing pre-eclampsia.
-Ask your doctor if they may be right for you.
+You doctor can prescribe medicines to lower your chance of getting pre-eclampsia.
+Ask your doctor if there are medicines that may be helpful for your situation.

-Both you and your baby will also need to be closely monitored.
-Remember that pre-eclampsia can worsen quickly.
-If this happens, you may need to be monitored in hospital or birth your baby early.
+Both you and your baby will also need to be closely monitored as pre-eclampsia can quickly get worse.
+If this happens, you may need to be monitored in hospital.
+You may need to give birth to your baby early.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.